 This extraordinary beautiful Hatshepsut temple is also known as Djeser-Djeseru (Holy of Holies) which was built for the Eighteenth Dynasty "Pharaoh Queen Hatshepsut".
-It is one of the incomparable temples of ancient Egypt that is considered to be the greatest ancient Egyptian achievements.
+It is one of the incomparable temples of ancient Egypt that is considered to be the greatest ancient Egyptian achievement.
 It is dedicated to the history of Hatshepsut and the creator god Amun.
-The Egyptian monarch had the duties to honor their Gods and Pharaohs and preserve their memory until eternity through the construction of tombs and temples.
+The Egyptian monarch had the duty to honor their Gods and Pharaohs and preserve their memory until eternity through the construction of tombs and temples.
 Queen Hatshepsut saw the temple as a means to elevate her public image and immortalize her name; the Mortuary temple achieved both ends.
 She was considered the daughter of a very powerful god in Egypt and ruled for about two decades in the image of a man as the Egyptians didn't allow women to be the ruler of the country.

 Queen Hatshepsut was the daughter of King Thutmose I and his wife Ahmose.
 Thutmose I had a son from his secondary marriage from Mutnofret who is called "Thutmose II".
 Following the tradition, Hatshepsut married Thutmose II before she was 20 years old.
 Queen Hatshepsut was elevated to the great position of the wife of god Amun, which is the higher position a woman can get in Egypt which provides her with a great political position.
 Her husband died and his son was still a child, so she controlled the affairs of the state as a co-regent until she was crowned Pharaoh of Egypt.